 Launching Independent Reading in Grades 6-8: Sample Plan

 Does New York State have a requirement for summer reading?

 No, but many local school districts include summer reading requirements as a way to support student literacy and help students learn over the summer.
 If a school district includes a required summer reading assignment, there are some guidelines that they must follow.
 Please see the 2009 summer reading memo for additional details.

 Each summer, the New York State Library shares a website and resources to promote summer reading in local and school libraries.
-These materials are available at the New York State Library website.
-The theme for the 2018 Summer Reading at New York Libraries program is Libraries Rock!
+These materials are available at the New York State Library website's Summer Reading page.

 Is teaching keyboarding required in New York State?